U.S. stocks not moved by October's marquee deals

 Bankers, lawyers and executives involved with the October flurry described a range of rationales.

-For instance, British American Tobacco's (BATS.L) $47 billion offer to buy U.S. tobacco firm Reynolds American Inc (RAI.N) was driven by the drop in sterling.
-General Electric Co's (GE.N) decision to merge its oil and gas business with Baker Hughes Inc (BHI.N) reflects its ongoing divestiture of peripheral businesses.
+For instance, British American Tobacco's $47 billion offer to buy U.S. tobacco firm Reynolds American Inc was driven by the drop in sterling.
+General Electric Co's decision to merge its oil and gas business with Baker Hughes Inc reflects its ongoing divestiture of peripheral businesses.

 And while the AT&T-Time Warner tie-up happened in October, it was driven by a years-long disruption in technology, media and telecom businesses that has led those types of companies to combine.